 So whether you are looking for a weekend getaway or a relaxed holiday, Himachal is your next stop.
 Whether your choice is a budgeted travel or a luxury vacation, again you will have it all here.
 Himachal is well connected by road, rail, and air and in this guide, we take pleasure in presenting the best three places to visit in Himachal that will make your holiday to memorable.

 Best Places to visit in Himachal Pradesh :

 #1 KULLU MANALI

 One of the most spectacular hill stations in Himachal, the scenic beauty of Kullu Manali is unparalleled.
 The snow-clad mountains and forests of pines are a sight for sore eyes.
 The gurgling sound of the Beast meandering through the towns and villages is akin to a fairy tale-like setting.
 No wonder then Kullu Manali is a place to again and again.
 Winters bring twirling snowflakes and with it a different set of tourists that love to revel in the snow.
-Of course, skiing becomes an important adventure activity then.
+The adventures need to brace themselves for the skiing option here.

 Apart from being a popular honeymoon destination, it is also a gateway for a plethora of thrilling activities like skiing, paragliding, trekking and orbiting for the adventure enthusiast.
 For backpackers and trekkers, trails through tranquil mountains apart from economical but dainty cafes are there.

 Best Time to Visit